PDA-UR/Sketchable-Interaction/SI-Doc/linking/link.md

 However, it is possible to override SI's standard library regions.
 Application programmers simply derive from them and override capabilities and effect functions.

+## Potential Interaction Techniques
+Up until to the writing of this blog post, only little and superficial thinking in terms of interaction techniques has been done.
+Generally, the questions which are currently unanswered are:
+* how do users want to link regions?
+* how does the selection process look like?
+* how does the deselection process look like?
+* how to correct potential mistakes?
+* how to provide undo? (timeline within SI context?)
+* how do users want to break links?
+* how do users want to perform linking-graph compression?
+* how do users want to perform linking-graph decompression?
+* how to move a linking-graph as a unit?

+These questions will be evaluated once a more mature version of SI is implemented.